 For a while the Herdmanston lineage, previously dubbed “mystery lineage”, was stuck at the P310 SNP, which dates to around 5,800ybp (YFull).
 However, a number of pioneering members took the giant leap into next generation sequencing and FTDNA’s ultimate Y-DNA test, the Big Y. Things have now moved on.
 Using the YFull NGS (next generation sequencing) interpretation service, the TMCRA (time of most recent common ancestor) for the Herdmanston lineage Big Y samples has been estimated to date 475ybp (years before present); therefore, a common ancestor around 1541* A.D.
-Two of the Big Ys analysed by YFull from this lineage are particularly interesting, they don’t have the St Clair surname because both their ancestors were Forresters, a name we see feature in the St Clair narrative.
+Two of the Big Ys analysed by YFull from this lineage are particularly interesting, they don’t have the St Clair surname because both their ancestors were Forresters, a name we see feature in the late medieval St Clair narrative.

 The next task for this lineage will be to identify an SNP within the early middle ages to genealogical timeframe, this will make testing for this lineage much easier and affordable.
 It can also be used to test out theories concerning their possible origins.

 *'Before Present' is calculated to begin at 1950 in the archaeological discipline for the purpose of radiocarbon dating.
 However, YFull uses a formula of 144.41 years being the average time in between SNPs and 60 for the assumed age of the person.
 YFull also round off TMRCAs to 25, 50 & 100 years, depending on the estimated age range.